u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 > Scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown. - Vannevar Bush

-What a whirlwind year it's been.
-2025.
-Generative AI is transforming the way we process raw data and information, with rapid, drastic impact across industries.

-Perhaps more significant is its timing: a moment in history where the scientific funding framework in the United States is towards the tail end of the post-world war 2 order, and when the scientific publishing ecosystem has been revealing its cracks under an exponentially increasing volume of information over the past two decades.

-The whole system is gearing up to buckle under the pressure and create opportunities for a once-in-a-century rewrite of the Scientific Operating System (SciOS) -- from discovery to commercialization.
+Would you believe me if I told you, that way back in the day, scientists like Newton would use cyphers to encrypt their findings when publishing, and only decode them when it was time to make a claim or prove priority?

+It wasn't until the advent of journals that science became more open with more sharing across scientists in various disciplines (see The Royal Society and others).

+Today, we take much of this history for granted.

+What most people experience, and think about, are the amazing results of scientific progress - not just intellectually, but in its real impact.
+Consider the last few decades, which brought CRISPR gene editing, the Human Genome Project, MRI, CAR-T cell therapy (which still feels like science fiction), and more.

+And yet, scientists, who are the core of this institution, face a system that actively opresses their fundamental desires.
+How much better could things be if we even had a chance at addressing these critical issues?

+Indeed these issues vary by scientific discipline, and there have been attempts from within the system over recent decades (think of Open Science, etc.), but there was always significant institutional inertia that made it difficult to meaningfully experiment with new ideas.

+Until now.

+I argue that there are two key events in recent months - at the federal level in the United States, and recent advances in generative AI - that create the necessary opening for new models, and infrastructure for science to not just enter, but persist.

 How did we get here?
-And what might come next?
+And what does a potential, new Scientific Operating System (SciOS) entail?

-## Framework for Scientific Progress
+## Existing Framework for Scientific Progress

-Science is amazing -- not just intellectually, but in its real impact.
-We've witnessed many amazing discoveries and programs over the last few decades: CRISPR gene editing, the Human Genome Project, MRI, and more.

 Nurturing systems to promote scientific inquiry and progress -- with respect to research direction, advancement of knowledge, development of technologies in public interest, and the nurture of scientific talent -- is a key concern of any society.

-After World War 2, Vannevar Bush wrote his famous memo, *Science -- The Endless Frontier* to outline the importance of a framework for relationships between the federal government and universities to maintain global relevance for the United States.
+After World War 2, Vannevar Bush wrote his famous memo, *Science, The Endless Frontier* to outline the importance of a framework for relationships between the federal government and universities to maintain global relevance for the United States.
 This led to the creation of a framework where the federal government would fund basic research done at Universities, developed a pipeline for domestic scientific talent, and more.

 Shortly after, we had the Bayh-Dole Act, which intended to ensure that tax-payer funded research would not only advance knowledge, but be translated into technologies, products, or services that benefitted the public.

 Universities not only became key pipelines of scientific talent and centers of basic research, but evolved into engines of innovation through Technology Transfer Offices (TTO), and more.
 They continued to bundle more and more functions into their overall purpose in society.

 Over time, others entered the orbit of this budding scientific system.
-Most notable were scholarly societies and publishers, which started well before as a way to disseminate scientific knowledge, but increasingly cemented themselves and shaped how science is done, and how new knowledge is, and is not shared.
+Most notable were scholarly societies and publishers, which started well before as a way to disseminate scientific knowledge, but increasingly cemented themselves and influenced how science is done, and how new knowledge is, and is not shared.

-## How "Science" is Done
+## "Science" Today

-Science historically started off closed, but has been marked by moments of societal pressure that force it to open up.

 Scholarly societies began as communities of scientists who found each other, shared their findings, and built on their collective understanding of the world.
-But early on, especially before journals existed, scientists in societies were pressured to keep their findings secret, in part due to the aristocratic patronage model, but also because of the need to prove priority on inventions.

-Scientists would use cyphers to encode their findings and reveal their discovery later on when the time was right.
-Eventually, journals were formed and helped streamline the dissemination of scientific knowledge.
+Though early on, scientists would use cyphers to encode their findings, journals were eventually formed to streamline the dissemination of scientific knowledge.

 As new technologies emerged (the glorious internet), publishers needed to find ways to maintain their relevance - they are, after all, businesses, with a mandate to not just exist, but grow.